-Earlier this Spring, we became homeowners for the first time.
+Earlier this spring, we became homeowners for the first time.
 Sometimes, I have to pinch myself because I still can’t believe that it is real.
 Home ownership means a lot to me and marks a major milestone: the end of my nomadic lifestyle.
-Up until this year, I was used to move frequently.
+Up until now, I was used to move frequently.
 Unlike other kids, I never had a childhood home to come back to (my parents are also globetrotters) nor a space to store sentimental objects.
-I had to rely on luggages and temporary storage from family and friends – thanks Dad and Pauline for your help during my various transitions.
+I had to rely on luggages and temporary storage from family and friends – thanks Dad and Pauline for your help during my various transitions!
 Home was where my family or my career was.

 Always on the go

-Moving became so natural to me that I never bothered to fully settle in and I didn’t allow myself to get too comfortable either.
+Moving became so natural to me that I never bothered to fully settle in, and I never allowed myself to get too comfortable either.
 Things are inconvenient and the less inconvenient things I carried with me, the more flexible I was.
-My approach has always been to remain open to new adventures.
+I lived by the motto "stay open to new adventures".
 Through each transition, I repeated the same routine: do the paperwork, find a neighborhood, sign the rental contract, buy furniture at Ikea (or lease it), install the basics but don’t decorate or invest too much.
 Seize a new opportunity then, discard and donate unneeded things, pack and go.
 Repeat.

-But this move was different.
+But this move is different.
 I am finally settling down after years of traveling and I am committing... well, sort of!
-I no longer have an excuse to avoid hanging art on my walls and I can focus on integrating myself into the community.
+I no longer have an excuse to avoid hanging artwork on my walls and I can focus on integrating myself into the community.